 - Complete the general CMSV Application for Undergraduate Admission

 - Mark HEOP on the admission application where appropriate.

 - Submit an official high school transcript or a copy of GED scores.

 - Submit official SAT or ACT test scores.

 - Submit college application essay

 - Submit the Free Application for Federal Student Aid (FAFSA) as soon after January 1 and before March 1 to ensure timely notification.

 - Provide documentation of income for previous calendar year (signed copy of 1040 income tax form or proof of social services, Social Security, veterans, unemployment and/or disability benefits)*

-Only applicants who have submitted all the required documentation will be contacted for an interview.
+*Upon Request, only applicants who have submitted all the required documentation will be contacted for an interview.